TonTon

 About TonTon

 Is TonTon worth considering in São Paulo?
 Yes, if the decision is between an affordable French meal and another option in the city.
-TonTon is verified as a French restaurant with a $ price tier and Michelin Bib Gourmand recognition in 2024, so the clearest appeal is value rather than ceremony.
+TonTon is a French restaurant with a $ price tier and Michelin Bib Gourmand recognition in 2024, so the clearest appeal is value rather than ceremony.

 The smart way to read this restaurant is not as a fully documented grand dining room.
 It is a choice for diners who want French cooking at an accessible price point, it can be considered alongside other São Paulo options such as Bistrot de Paris or Chef Rouge.
-TonTon's confirmed details are simple: French cuisine, $ pricing, smart-casual dress, set weekly hours, a 2024 Michelin Bib Gourmand.
+TonTon's details are simple: French cuisine, $ pricing, smart-casual dress, set weekly hours, a 2024 Michelin Bib Gourmand.
 The Bib Gourmand is the key trust signal for value.

 Choose it for French value, not a big-night splurge